 We joined a guided experience with local indigenous man Ronald from Sip ‘n’ Dip Ipswich, and he kindly taught us all about the Aboriginal tribes in the area, and how to do their famous dot painting artwork.

-Ronald hosts an incredible cultural tour, and he was so open to us asking as many questions as we could think of about his people, art and history.
+Ronald hosts an incredible cultural tour in Queens Park, and he was so open to us asking as many questions as we could think of about his people, art and history.

 This was a highlight for us, and definitely one of the best things to do in Ipswich.